Novartis, world's top drugmaker, plays down Brexit threat

 The sanguine comments from Jimenez, who is also president of the European Federation of Pharmaceutical Industries and Associations trade body, contrast with concerns expressed by some other pharmaceutical industry executives.

-The CEO of Spain's Almirall (ALM.MC), for example, said earlier this month the relocation of the EMA threatened to disrupt the approval of new drugs and represented a medium and long-term concern.
+The CEO of Spain's Almirall, for example, said earlier this month the relocation of the EMA threatened to disrupt the approval of new drugs and represented a medium and long-term concern.

 The UK pharmaceuticals trade association has also warned that having Britain outside the EU could undermine future investment, research and jobs in the country.